 Further, how the predicted CAGR (compound annual growth rate) lines look over the real ones:

-The similarities between these results show my model is fairly reliable, though of course I have some more work to do perfecting it.
+The similarities between these results show my model (though quite rudimentary) is fairly reliable, though of course I have some more work to do perfecting it.

 When we consider optimal rates of inflation, we should consider the affect that inflation has on wealth accumulation.
 Perhaps we want to accumulate incredible wealth as a nation, or maybe we are intent on preserving capitalism by perpetuating via inflation, both the struggle and potential of obtaining exponentially greater capital.